I would describe my ceramics home decor style as a farmhouse, rustic, vintage with a little boho.

 - The kitchen and dining room are usually the most predominant area of ceramics.
 The kitchen is more casual with table and chairs, upper and lower cupboards, stove, fridge microwave and small appliances.
 Dishes for mixing, baking, cooking, serving and eating from can be any form of ceramic.
 This is where the cool coffee mugs are found.
 Pots and pans could be enamelled as could baking dishes.
 There is more likely to be earthenware or stoneware ceramic canister set, salt and pepper shakers, a spoon rest, sugar and cream set in the kitchen.

-- The dining room is home to the fine china porcelain or stoneware that is more like fine china porcelain and what most people will use as their go-to “good china” that goes with the go-to “good crystal.”
-There may be a china cabinet where all the “good” china and crystal is on display.
-The dining table and chairs are a lot more formal and usually include a china cabinet as a set.
+- The dining room is home to the fine china porcelain or stoneware.
+It is more like fine china porcelain and what most people will use as their go-to “good china” and the go-to “good crystal.”
+There may be a china cabinet.
+It’s where all the “good” china and crystal is on display.
+The dining table and chairs are a lot more formal.
+Usually a china cabinetis part of the set.
 Ceramic wall art may be on display here.

 - The living room is a more formal setting in most homes.
 Along with the couch and/or loveseat and a few chairs, end tables and coffee table there will be lamps and soft indirect lighting.
 There may be a curio cabinet or two with porcelain trinkets on display.
 Flower/plant pots and vases will work in these areas as will wide shallow bowls on tables